Iran shuts down coffee shops in morality crackdown

-DUBAI (Reuters) - Iranian police shut down dozens of restaurants and coffee shops over the weekend, Iranian media reported, in a renewed crackdown on what the state sees as immoral and un-Islamic behaviour.
+DUBAI (Reuters) - Iranian police shut down dozens of restaurants and coffee shops over the weekend, Iranian media reported, in a renewed crackdown on what the state sees as immoral and un-Islamic behavior.

 “These places were shut for not following Islamic values, providing hookah to women, and lacking proper licenses,” said Tehran police official Alireza Mehrabi, according to ISNA.
 Women are not allowed to smoke hookah, water pipes, in public.

-Mehrabi said the raid came as part of a plan to provide “neighbourhood-oriented” security, and would continue in other parts of Tehran.
+Mehrabi said the raid came as part of a plan to provide “neighborhood-oriented” security, and would continue in other parts of Tehran.

 Coffee shop culture has flourished in Iran in recent years, offering wireless Internet, snacks, hot drinks, and a place to hang out for Iranian youth in a country where there are no bars or Western chain restaurants or cafes.

-But that trend has been criticised by conservative Iranians who consider it a cultural imposition from the West and incompatible with Islamic values.
-The government periodically cracks down on behaviour it considers un-Islamic, including mingling between the sexes outside of marriage.
+But that trend has been criticized by conservative Iranians who consider it a cultural imposition from the West and incompatible with Islamic values.
+The government periodically cracks down on behavior it considers un-Islamic, including mingling between the sexes outside of marriage.